 When the weather is not playing ball, I can sometimes get a little sad.
 What’s the best thing to do when you’re feeling sad?
 Eat of course!
 In Queenstown the options of amazing places to eat are endless, but as a local, I have a few favorites you will love.

-For breakfast head to Bespoke Kitchen for amazing smoothie bowls.
-This place is a local favorite especially for any health nut.
+For an amazing breakfast in Queenstown, head to Bespoke Kitchen for amazing smoothie bowls.
+This place is a local favorite, especially for any health nut.

 If you’re looking to fill up for lunch you can’t beat Fergburger.
 Some might think it’s overrated but in my opinion, it’s not only worth the hype but I eat it more than I should!